LastLightStudios/KivyTextAdventureGame/README.md

 ## TODO:
-Combat and everything that entails
+Combat and everything that entails:

 Enemy health tracking

 Turn order

 Eventually, damage types and so on are planned.